HASS Hub Frequently Asked Questions (FAQ)

 1. Where can I find <HASS Faculty Member>’s email and office location?
 What are their office hours?

 Students can find a faculty member’s campus office location and contact details by visiting RPInfo and using the Directory Search feature.
 Students are advised to contact a faculty member directly to inquire about office hours.

 2. Where can I find academic deadlines and important dates?

 3. Courses on my Degree Works Audit are not listed correctly.
 Can my Hub advisor fix this for me?

 4. I would like to transfer some credits.
 How can I do this?

 To transfer a course, students must complete a Transfer Credit Approval form.
 Students should follow the form instructions and use the Transfer Course Guide to determine the RPI equivalent course used for the course or courses that they plan to transfer in.
 If the transferred course is already in the Transfer Course Guide, students can bring the completed form to the Registrar’s Office.
 HASS courses that are not in the Transfer Course Guide need to be reviewed by a designated evaluator for HASS before the form is submitted to the Registrar's Office.
-All online courses need to be evaluated and pre-approved prior to enrolling in the course and before the form is submitted to the Registrar's Office.
+All online courses need to be evaluated and pre-approved prior to enrolling in the course, even if they appear in the Transfer Course Guide, and before the form is submitted to the Registrar's Office.

 5. I would like to add a minor in HASS.
 How can I do this?